Add a few mid-morning dining spots to your repertoire with our guide to finding the best brunches in Singapore!

 The Beast: Brunch with a love for Louisiana

-Chicken and waffles, pulled pork hash, bacon maple-glazed donuts, a mac and cheese burger – these are just some of the sinful Southern treats you can feast on at The Beast, a bourbon bar in the Bugis area.
+Chicken and waffles, pulled pork hash, a mac and cheeseburger a Southern big breakfast – these are just some of the sinful Southern treats you can feast on at The Beast, a bourbon bar in the Bugis area.
+You can even opt for a DIY brunch to have it your way.
 Don’t forget to order some sweet tea!

-Can’t leave out the good ol’ spots.
+Can’t leave out these classic spots.
 These places never let us down when we’re craving our favourite meal of the day.

 Symmetry: eggs, eggs and more eggs!

 Brunch is served Saturdays & PH; 9am-3.30pm; Sundays: 9am-5.30pm, 9 Jalan Kubor, Singapore 199206